Go1 · 2024

 Outcomes

 Since launching in October 2024, the product has accumulated over 15,000 sessions from around 7,000 unique visitors.
-Sessions grew from near zero at launch to a peak of around 550 per week by the end of the year — roughly a 3x increase over the period — and have sustained at around 450–500 since.
+Sessions grew from near zero at launch to a peak of around 550 per week by the end of the year.
+This is roughly a 3x increase over the period and have sustained at around 450–500 since.

 The more meaningful signal is what admins are doing within those sessions.
-Exploratory actions — clicking deeper into skills data — now account for 28% of all sessions, up 85% since launch.
+Exploratory actions, where they delve deeper into skills data, now account for 28% of all sessions, up 85% since launch.
 Curation actions, where admins save or add content to their library directly from Insights, account for 5%.
 Both of these were zero when the product launched; they only became possible as V2 milestones shipped.

 What building this product taught me is that analytics features are uniquely sensitive to the gap between what's visible and what's actionable.
 A number without context doesn't inform — it just prompts another question.
 Every milestone in V2 was essentially an attempt to close that gap a little further: more context, more depth, more ways to act on what you're seeing.
 The exploratory and curation data reflects exactly what we set out to achieve — admins treating Insights less like a dashboard to check and more like a tool to work with.